ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 </div>

 As you will see, the CLI starts the development server, starts the type checking and linting service.
-By default the project runs on http://localhost:8080 but if there's already something running on port 8080, he will pick port 8081 or the next one available.
+By default the project runs on `http://localhost:8080` but if there's already something running on port 8080, it will pick port 8081 or the next one available.
 This way you don't need to specify a free port.

 A default Vue project looks like this: